Anikate-De/pydophile/readme.md

 - ### [QR CODE Generator](PROGRAMS/QRcode.py)

-    It generates a QR CODE of any given link and save that QR CODE as an image with .svg extention
+    It generates a QR CODE of any given link and save that QR CODE as an image with .svg extention.